Hetav01/Intrusion-Detection-System-using-KDD-Dataset/README.md

 # Intrusion Detection System using the KDD99 Dataset

+### 💡 Update: Do check out the notes I uploaded on how I formulated my ideas before coding this whole project!

 # About the Project.

 Intrusions are considered the bane of the world of cybersecurity.